2025 People Power Party presidential primary: Second round

 Four debates between two candidates, with one more four way debate on April 26, were scheduled.
 Attention focused heavily on Yoon and his legacy, with the April 25th debate devolving into mudslinging between Hong and Han.
-Hong continuously questioned why Han remained as head of the PPP after Yoon asked him to step down in January of 2024, blaming the large defeat of the PPP in 2024 and, by proxy, martial law on Han.
+Hong continuously questioned why Han remained as head of the PPP after Yoon asked him to step down in January 2024, blaming the large defeat of the PPP in 2024 and, by proxy, martial law on Han.
 Hong stated that if he were leader of the PPP at the time, the "martial law and impeachment" would not have happened.
 Han shot back that "Someone like Han, who shows Yoon continued flattery, holds responsibility for the martial law."
 Ahn also accused Hong of not doing enough to not further reform within the party.
 Kim focused much of campaign on economic policy, vowing to boost exports and train 100,000 export specialists to help overcome the burden of tariffs imposed by the Trump administration in the United States.
 Hong also made pledges related to economic and fiscal conservatives, saying he would to seek significantly revise inheritance tax and minimum wage laws as President.
 Ahn said he would invest 5% of GDP in science and technology sectors, work to avert the risk of brain drain, and invest 10 million won in a national childcare fund to respond to low birthrates.
 Han dedicated a part of his platform to defense issues, unveiling plans for a nuclear submarine program and for establishing a "Korean-style four-axis system".

 In the debate between Kim and Han on April 25th, Kim said he intended to ask if it was Han's fault that impeachment occurred and that the party now had to go through another election.
 In response, Han stated that, while he never doubted Kim's patriotism, the party cannot avoid the responsibility of martial law that it must face.
 Meanwhile, Ahn continued to call for the PPP to issue an apology to the public over martial law so the party can move on from the issue; he also clashed with Han over the issue of experience.
 He later had lunch with 200 Chungbuk National University students who opposed Yoon's impeachment, but supported Ahn in order to defeat Lee Jae-myung, who by then had become the official nominee of the Democratic Party.
 Han sought to achieve more than 50% of the vote share in the second round, so as to avoid a runoff vote and to give himself and the party more time to campaign against Lee and the Democratic Party.